Tutorials

 Model Translation with MOCO

-You can translate this RoaML model in SCXML just as easily as the first one.
+You can easily translate this RoaML model in SCXML using MOCO.
 Assuming you are in the examples/tutorial_fetch_and_carry folder:

 $ moco_roaml_to_scxml main.xml